Byron1z/azure-network-protocols-B1z/README.md

 <p>
   Why do you think it’s non-stop spamming vs only showing traffic when you do an activity?

-  It's because the RDP (protocol) is constantly showing you a live stream from one computer/server to another, therefore the traffic is always being transmitted.
+  It's because the RDP (protocol) is constantly showing you a live stream from one computer/server to another; therefore, the traffic is always being transmitted.
 </p>
 <br />
 <p>
-  Now that we're finished observing the Network, Don't forget to clean up your Azure Environment!
-This will prevent you from unnecessary incurring additional charges.
+  Now that we're finished observing the Network, don't forget to clean up your Azure Environment!
+This will prevent you from unnecessarily incurring additional charges.
 </p>